chtbks/python-smart-crop/README.md

 Requires python-opencv, install the dependency on debian with `apt install python-opencv`.

+Install pip if not already installed: `apt install python-pip`.

-Install the command using PIP: `pip install git+https://github.com/epixelic/python-smart-crop`
+Install the command using PIP: `pip install git+https://github.com/chtbks/python-smart-crop`

 Tested on Debian 8 and Ubuntu WSL.